-Schools will establish stable cohorts to the extent feasible, limit cohort sizes and the number of cohorts each student is in, to allow for efficient contact tracing and minimize risk for exposure.
+If directed to do so by OHA, ODE, or LHA, schools will establish stable cohorts to the extent feasible, limit cohort sizes and the number of cohorts each student is in, to allow for efficient contact tracing and minimize risk for exposure.
 The smaller the cohort, the less risk of spreading disease.
 As cohort groups increase in size, the risk of spreading disease increases.